-- The Chair will Call the Meeting to Order (quorum must be present) - Quorum is half of the membership, plus 1. - 10 committee members, 6 are required for quorum - 9 members, 5 are required for quorum - The Chair will ask if there are any late items. - Committee members add any additional late items or re-order items at their pleasure (agenda now belongs to the Committee)

-- Try to keep late items to a minimum Motion to reorder agenda required - Keep in mind meeting time limits - Agenda is adopted (as amended if necessary)
+- The Chair will Call the Meeting to Order (quorum must be present) - Quorum is half of the membership, plus 1. - 10 committee members, 6 are required for quorum - 9 members, 5 are required for quorum - The Chair will ask if there are any late items. - Committee members add any additional late items or reorder items at their pleasure (agenda now belongs to the Committee) - Try to keep late items to a minimum - Motion to reorder agenda required - Agenda is adopted (as amended if necessary)